blindpill/notes/freedom-app.md

 (this guide is for iPhone only.
 I'm unaware of how Android works)

 -Buy a lifetime subscription for Freedom.
 It's expensive but it's worth it.
+In this way you make sure that it'll never stop working if you have a problem with your credit card or if you intentionally decide to cancel the subscription.

 -Create a recurrent session for each day of the week that goes from 1pm to 1pm for example.